 Gram for gram this is probably the most expensive compounds in the world and, consequently an expensive treatment.
 It sells for up to $4m per gram.
 Many patients, therefore, can simply not afford the treatment.

 But there is also a real shortage in the supply of Factor VIII.

-World Federation for Hemophilia (WFH) annual reports suggest that there is an annual supply of ~8BN International Units (IU) of both recombinant (manufactured) and plasma derived (collected and processed) Factor VIII.
-In the developed countries of the world, patients, on average, get around 100,000 IUs per year.
-That’s enough to treat 80,000 patients.
+Our analysis of the World Federation for Hemophilia (WFH) Report on the Annual Survey suggest that there is an annual supply of ~12BN International Units (IU) of both recombinant (manufactured) and plasma derived (collected and processed) Factor VIII.
+In the developed countries of the world, patients, on average, get around 150,000 IUs per year.
+That’s enough to treat ~80,000 patients.